Medicinal Plants You Can Grow at Home

 Chamomile is an annual.
 Use chamomile flower heads for infusions and salves.

-Medicinal uses of chamomile: Indigestion, anxiety, skin inflammations.
+Medicinal uses of chamomile: Indigestion, anxiety, inflammation.

 Basil is an annual.
 Harvest the young leaves of what’s called “the king of herbs” as needed.